-Any student receiving a grade of "C-" or below must retake the course, and a course must be retaken if required to do so by the department in order to demonstrate mastery and competency of course material.
+A course must be retaken if required to do so by the department in order to demonstrate mastery and competency of course material.
+A course must be retaken if a grade of "NCR", "C-" or below was received.
 In such cases, both grades will be posted on the transcript and included in the student's cumulative grade point average (GPA).
 Courses can only be repeated one time.